raydac/java-comment-preprocessor/texts/readme.txt

 - added function 'STR str2java(STR,BOOL)' to escape and split string to be presented as java sources
 - added functions 'STR xml_xlist(STR,STR)' and 'STR xml_xelement(STR,STR)' which allow to use xpath to get element lists an elements
 - apache commons libraries added into the jar and hidden to remove "class not found exceptions" under ANT, now JCP is a "uber jar"
+- added the short variant '//#ifdef BOOL' for '//#ifdefined BOOL'

 5.3.4
 - added support of test source folder preprocessing for maven projects